EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {{fig-compare1}} compares the message sizes of EDHOC with the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with connection ID.
 The comparison uses a minimum number of extensions and offered algorithms/cipher suites, 4 bytes key identifiers, 1 byte connection IDs, no DTLS message fragmentation, and DTLS RPK SubjectPublicKeyInfo with point compression.

-In reality the total overhead will be larger due to mechanisms for fragmentation, retransmission and packet ordering.
-The overhead of fragmentation is proportional to the number of fragments, while the expected overhead due to retransmission in noisy environments is a superlinear function of the flight sizes.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =====================================================================
 Flight                             #1         #2        #3      Total